NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-1-introduction.md

 second process, then the third, and so on until it reaches the final outputs of the workflow.
 This means you don't define file paths to each process' input/output definitions like you do in Snakemake, only which files you want in the end.
-This can potentially remove some of the pitfalls and issues sometimes seen with *e.g.* wildcards in Snakemake, but it also front-loads some of the complexity to channel creation instead.
+This can potentially remove some pitfalls and issues sometimes seen with *e.g.* wildcards in Snakemake, but it also front-loads some of the complexity to channel creation instead.